jonarmtdh/jonarmtdh.github.io/Selection-Card-Usage.md

 The primary use case for a `Selection Card` is when the item to be selected contains complex and varied information.
 Current examples include:

-- Pharmacy selection where there is more information than a singular label –Name, Address, distance from member, hours of operation;
+- Pharmacy selection where there is more information than a singular label – Name, Address, distance from member, hours of operation;
-- “Who needs care today?” where a member name, age and assigned gender at birth is displayed
+- “Who needs care today?” where a member name, age and assigned gender at birth is displayed;
-- Payment method – Credit card number, issuing organization (AMEX, MasterCard, Visa, etc) and expiration date
+- Payment method – Credit card number, issuing organization (AMEX, MasterCard, Visa, etc) and expiration date (`Selection Card` can display warning and error states "this card will expire in less than 30 days, please update this method of payment"; "This payment method has expired, please update")

 This component is not restricted to only these use cases. designers should feel free to design their own use cases.
 To allow for this, we provide a “shell” version of the component.
 This consists of two slots: